jhu-saw/sawNDITracker/README.md

 # Build

 See https://github.com/jhu-saw/vcs for download and build instructions.
-Use the VCS file for `ndi`.
+Use the VCS files for `ndi`.

 # Tools to create geometry definitions